Printed fromJewishHumboldt.com

 • Jewish Kids clubExperience the joys of Judaism Read More

-• Synagogue ServicesComradery, songs, spiritual ambiance and connection with Hashem (G‑d) - this is what you feel when attending Shabbat services at Chabad.
+• Synagogue ServicesComradery, songs, spiritual ambiance and connection with Hashem (G‑d).
 Here is where tradition meets transcendence.
 It is a mix between Ritual and Spirit, making it a truly divine experience.
 Join us!

 About